Labour Day Weekend 2016

 In 2016, we’re anticipating a total of 10-12 IGR teams to be represented, making for great, competitive rugby.
 Teams rosters will be composed by a maximum of 25 players.
 For teams unable to bring at least 23, they will be assigned barbarian players from IGR or from our fellow Toronto Rugby Union clubs.
 As usual, priority will be given to the teams bringing smaller sides.

 Each team will is guaranteed four games over the two days of the tournament.

 Initial pools will be assigned by random draw.

 Day 1: four pools of three teams, round robins to determine rankings.

-Day 2: Three pools of four teams –- the pool with the teams ranked 1st will compete for the Beaver Bowl; the pool with the teams ranked 2nd will compete for the Beaver Plate; the pool with the teams ranked 3rd will compete for the Beaver Shield.
+Day 2: Three pools of four teams –- the pool with the teams ranked 1st will compete for the Beaver Bowl; the pool with the teams ranked 2nd will compete for the Beaver Plate; the pool with the teams ranked 3rd will compete for the brand-new Beaver Tail.

 More information on tournament rules and structure will be added gradually.